Frequently Asked Questions

 What do I need to do to complete Exploring the Past and go onto a degree?

 The pathway is designed with flexibility in mind.
 You can take any number of modules that you wish to during one academic year (up to a maximum of 60 credits).
 All we ask is that you complete six modules from a choice of twelve, including at least one of the Group 1 core modules, within no more than three academic years from the date of your first module.
 However, we do recommend that you take at least one and preferably two modules each year to keep you in the habit of studying.
-In addition, it may be possible for you to use one module that you have already done from the Centre for Lifelong Learning’s Choices programme.
+In addition, it may be possible for you to use one module that you have already done from the Continuing & Professional Education programme.
 The Pathway Co-ordinator will be able to advise you on this.
 You need to pass all of the six modules that you take to be eligible to go onto a degree in History, Archaeology or Religion.
 Once you have a few modules under your belt, you will also need to attend a short informal interview with the Admissions Tutor for the degree you want to study.
 Don’t worry though – the Pathway Co-ordinator will make sure that you are fully prepared for this.

 What sorts of things will I study when I go onto degree?

 Exploring the Past leads onto degrees in History, Archaeology or Religion, or indeed a combination of those subjects.
 That means that you could go onto to study a wide range of topics ranging from medieval slavery to Egyptian archaeology to Ancient Greek society to the religions of the East.
+Here’s a list of Degrees you could study.

 For more information on the modules you might take as part of your degree: